jackwimbish/tenorwisp/README.md

     ```
     Alternatively, you can run the app directly from your IDE (like VS Code or Android Studio) if you have the Flutter plugin installed.

-### 3. Run the AI Service (Backend)
+### 3. Run the Backend

-The backend service is not required for the messaging features to work, but it is necessary for the AI topic generation.
-For instructions on running the Python backend locally or triggering the deployed service, please see `_docs/implementation-phase-1.md`.
+The backend service currently deployed on Railway, so there is no need to run it locally to test the app.
+If you still want to run it locally:

+Set up a virtualenv and install Python libraries:
+`python -m venv venv`
+`source venv/bin/activate`
+`pip install -r backend/requirements.txt`

+Then to run a local development server:
+`uvicorn backend.main:app`

+In different terminal window, to test the AI topic generation functionality you can do the following:

+Clear the current threads and proposed topic submissions (optional)
+`python clear_generated_data.py`

+Generate and submit some fake topic ideas for the users:
+`python generate_submissions.py`

+Now you can trigger the AI thread generation process:
+`python trigger_generation.py`